samliumay/DSAA-Stack/README.md

 ## What do you explain at superpeer?
 * Explaining the Stack deeply.
-* I explain how we calculate complext aglorithms complexity.
+* Explanation of Stack methods compelxity and how to calculate them.
-* Solving special Stack questions.
+* Turkish and English versions are avaiable.

 ## Run Locally